 Anthropologists may understand that biology, language, and behavior are mutually constituting.
 But I am afraid that this message is too subtle for public consumption.
 In addressing nonanthropologists, I would use cross-cultural and historical data to argue that human nature is variable in its biological, psychological, and behavioral dimensions and is always context dependent.
 I would emphasize that, even within societies, individuals are molded biologically, psychologically, and behaviorally by their experiences.
 And finally, I would affirm that broad, flexible social institutions are needed to encourage all individuals to explore and cultivate their strengths and compensate for their weaknesses.
 (516-517)

-It was during her October 2009 visit that it began to dawn on me how enormous Liz’s influence had been and will continue to be–she truly pioneered archaeological research on gender and the non-elite, supporting anthropology in the classroom, in public, and fighting to train a generation of scholars.
+Liz’s influence has been and will continue to be enormous–she truly pioneered archaeological research on gender and the non-elite, supporting anthropology in the classroom, in public, and fighting to train a generation of scholars.

 For a collection of news articles, tributes, and short bibliography, see In Memoriam: Elizabeth Brumfiel 1945-2012.

 Update 2016: In thinking about the passing of Sidney Mintz and Teaching Latin America and Caribbean Anthropology, I’ve returned to this In Memoriam from 2012.
 Liz and Sid were in many ways complementary: their love of fieldwork and commitment to regional studies; genuine investment in teaching anthropology, especially introduction to anthropology; concern with the untold and uncelebrated people who really made history.
 I was fortunate to have both as mentors, and to have been able to host both at Hartwick College.